Home » GK » The Longest River in the World

 Which is the longest river in the world?

-Which is longest river in the world?
+Which is longest river in the world

-The longest river in the world: We are always curious about knowing things, aren’t we?
+We are always curious about knowing things, aren’t we?
 We do want to know what is the first, the best, the largest, the longest, the widest, the smallest and so on!
 Here is a vivid account of the longest river in the world.
 So, let’s get started and know about the world’s longest river’s name, the place it is located, the area it surrounds and the lengths it covers.
 Apart from these, there are various other details mentioned as well, so we ask you to read them carefully because who knows what you’re going to be asked next at your quiz competition? or at your work? or even by a nosey uncle or aunt at a family function?
 Leaving these jokes aside, Let’s get started!

 which is the longest river in the world